CKKH/bank-tech-test/README.md

 ![Running Project](images/running_project.png)

 To run the project yourself run `open -a "Google Chrome" SpecRunner.html` whilst in the project repo root.
 Open your browser's dev tools.
-From the console, tab, interact with the project with the following:
+From the console tab interact with the project with the following:

 - First create an account with `let account = new Account()`